 In early 2021, the federal government's shortcomings in vaccine procurement and coronavirus aid have sparked political pushback and criticism from the wider German public.
 In the face of such criticism, Merkel and her government have acknowledged the deficiencies and convened conferences with state executives to improve Germany's nationwide strategy throughout 2021.
-Politically-influenced obstruction to the federal government and COVID-19 policies is cause for concern as Germany enters its "super election year" (Superwahljahr) with seven major elections scheduled from March to September.
-However, a strong public health system, federal support of state and local measures, and federal-state dialogue will continue to underpin Germany's cooperative and coordinated approach throughout the remainder of the pandemic.
+A response is necessary to preserve federal-state cohesion and public trust moving forward.
+Politically-influenced obstruction to the federal government and COVID-19 policies is also cause for concern as Germany enters its "super election year" (Superwahljahr) with seven major elections scheduled from March to September.
+However, a strong public health system, federal support of state and local measures, and federal-state dialogue will likely continue to underpin Germany's cooperative and coordinated approach throughout the remainder of the pandemic.